Designated Senior Mental Health Lead: Mrs Lawrence

 As a result:

-Mrs Lawrence has completed the 'Trauma and Mental Health Informed Schools: Practitioner Status' award, and we are proud to be embedding trauma informed strategies across school.
+Miss Crawford and Mrs Lawrence have completed the 'Trauma and Mental Health Informed Schools: Practitioner Status' award, and we are proud to be embedding trauma informed strategies across school.

 We use the 'Emotion Coaching' approach across school.